ofivite/ML_in_HEP_intro/README.md

 * [ML @HSE](https://github.com/esokolov/ml-course-hse) - ML course at HSE  with very simple and intuitive flow

-* [ML@MIPT](https://ml-mipt.github.io/) - ML course for DS students @MIPT, very thorough, fundamental and yet detailed
+* [ML @MIPT](https://ml-mipt.github.io/) - ML course for DS students @MIPT, very thorough, fundamental and yet detailed

 * [Data Mining in Action](https://github.com/data-mining-in-action/) - ML course by Viktor Kantor and co.
 Amazing and highly recommended - just pick the track you like